19. Changing commits

 03 Change the previous commit

-We do not want to create another commit for adding the e-mail address.
-Let us change the previous commit and add an e-mail address.
+We do not want to create another commit for adding the email address.
+Let us change the previous commit and add an email address.

 git add hello.html